Premier League questions: Will Bournemouth and Liverpool produce another classic?

 See Liverpool travel to Bournemouth this Saturday on Sky Sports Premier League

 Will Newcastle begin to cement a mid-table position?
-Newcastle vs Wolves, Super Sunday 4pm, live on Sky Sports Premier League
+Newcastle vs Wolves, Super Sunday from 3.30pm, live on Sky Sports Premier League

 After three wins on the bounce, St James' Park was stunned by the heavy defeat against West Ham, before a credible draw at Everton.
 However, two defeats and they could be back in the relegation dogfight.